3D Challenge: Abstract Elements

 - Do not try to submit models that do not fit the theme; every single submission will be reviewed.

 - We cannot accept any models showing trademarks or containing other non-proprietary content.
 So to be on the safe side, don’t include any text or logos in the model or even in preview images for presentation on CGTrader.
 Check this blog post for more info.

 - When creating your model, if using real world references, be sure to alter, change or modify the model to be your own unique design.

 Learn more about all of these topics - the theme, the technical and legal guidelines, and the associated Adobe Stock Contributors terms - in the dedicated section.

 This challenge is another great opportunity to win amazing cash prizes and subscriptions to different Adobe apps, but also to build a unique model that is perfectly constructed for the graphic design community.
 In addition, by joining this challenge, you have the opportunity to become a contributor to the Adobe Stock 3D marketplace.
 This could be with no additional work on your part since CGTrader will take care of the work for you!Use this opportunity to become a part of the future of 3D content at Adobe.
 Join now!
 If you have any questions regarding the challenge, drop us a line to email@example.com or post your questions in the dedicated forum discussion.

-Below are the models participating in this challenge.
-Browse through them or submit yours!
+Below are the top quality models that were participating in this challenge.

 To help you better understand the technical requirements of the challenge and the feedback you may receive, we have illustrated each of the rules with examples of what would and wouldn't qualify for the competition.